Guided Nature Experiences

 • During the hike, we will stop at points of interest.

 • Many groups also choose to have lunch at the park.
 Both sides of the park have shaded picnic tables and playgrounds.
+Lunch is after the guided hike.

 Nature Activities